-Groundwork London consulted locally and with community groups to devise a Community Action Plan, which identifies the park’s key features, including the layout, plants, trees and other vegetation, play areas, paths and entrances, and how to tend for them.
+Groundwork London consulted locally and with community groups to devise a Community Action Plan, which identifies the park’s essential features, including the layout, plants, trees and other vegetation, play areas, paths and entrances, and how to tend for them.

 As well as the 3m high fencing to keep the balls within the play zone, Zaun has made especially for Ducketts Common a 30-metre stretch of 1.2m-high twin fencing with a steel plate cap on which spectators often sit.

 “We’ve been delighted with everything our contractors have done that has brought players flocking from all over London.
-In fact we’re so pleased, we’re planning a similar project in Finsbury Park which as well as the multi-use games area can also stage concerts.”
+In fact we’re so pleased.
+We’re planning a similar project in Finsbury Park.
+Which as well as the multi-use games area can also stage concerts.”

 Are you looking for park fencing for your area?
 Contact Zaun today!